animatlabs/animatlabs.github.io/_posts/2023-06-19-soap-in-aspnetcore.md

 ---
-title: "Demystifying SOAP Services in the world of .NET Core"
+title: "SOAP Services in ASP.NET Core: CoreWCF and SoapCore Implementation Guide"
 excerpt: >-
-  "Exploring the new ways of achieving Soap based Apis in aspnet-core..."
+  Exploring modern approaches to building and consuming SOAP-based APIs in ASP.NET Core using CoreWCF and SoapCore.
 categories:
   - Technical
   - .NET